Acrylic Versus Lucite: What’s The Difference? Is Either Better Than Glass?

-Before answering the question of what the difference between the two is let’s examine some other products that are in the same situation.
-Kleenex, Scotch tape, Band-aid, Vaseline, Lucite.
+“Before we answer the question of what the difference is between the two, let’s examine some other products that are in the same situation.
+Kleenex, Scotch tape, Band-Aid, Vaseline, and Lucite.
 What do all of these items have in common?
-They’re all brand names that have taken the place of the product name itself.
-Lucite is a high quality, trademarked version of acrylic resin developed by DuPont in 1937.
-Acrylic plastics can be used as replacements for glass in many products, with varying degrees of visual and constructive qualities.
-Lucite is an acrylic plastic resin used primarily in windows and fashionable interior and furniture design due to its strength, crystal transparency, and flexibility along with its resistance to UV rays, wind, and water.
+They are all brand names that have replaced the product name itself.
+DuPont developed Lucite in 1937 as a high-quality, trademarked version of acrylic resin.
+Acrylic plastics can replace glass in many products with varying degrees of visual and constructive qualities.
+Lucite is an acrylic plastic resin primarily used in windows and fashionable interior and furniture design due to its crystal transparency, flexibility, and strength, along with its resistance to UV rays, wind, and water.

-, especially following WWII where it had been used exhaustively for military purposes, glass became less prevalent over time.
-Today Lucite continues to see many uses in home furnishing, mainly due to the strength of the material and its break resistant nature; making it safer to use as furniture and functional pieces.
+Since Lucite is a specific type of acrylic, namely the best, the next step in discussing why we choose to use it in our products is to compare it to glass.
+Glass was the standard bearer for clear home fixtures for a long time.
+With the development and advent of Lucite home and business fixtures and acrylic furniture, especially following WWII where it had been used exhaustively for military purposes, glass became less prevalent over time.
+Today, Lucite continues to see many uses in home furnishing, mainly due to the strength of the material and its break-resistant nature, making it safer to use as furniture and functional pieces.
 While strength is a key factor in using Lucite, the material is also incredibly flexible, weighs less than glass, and is even clearer than glass.
-All of these factors, especially the safety, weight, and malleability of Lucite makes it the superior option for creating pull handles, knobs, curtain rods, and other deluxe home hardware.
+All of these factors, especially the safety, weight, and malleability of Lucite, make it the superior option for creating pull handles, knobs, curtain rods, and other deluxe home hardware.